marcusljx/eevee/README.md

 * Then write the objects that can be used in each EC experiment.

 ## Product
 I don't expect this to become a widely-used package for EC research, as this is just an experiment for me.
-But feel free to fork it!
+But feel free to contribute!